 The Offspring bounced back in 1998 with the release of "Americana."
 The album included hits like "Pretty Fly (For a White Guy)," "Why Don't You Get a Job," and "The Kids Aren't Alright."
 This represented the peak of The Offspring's popularity.
 And commercial success steadily declined over the next few years.

 A number of lineup changes occurred during this period, and only three of the members ever appeared on all of The Offspring's albums.
-As of 2019, Dexter Holland is the only remaining original member.
 The Offspring still tours occasionally, and Holland is known for occasionally playing the piano during live shows.

 In 1994, Dexter Holland founded Nitro Records along with Greg K, another member of The Offspring.
 Over the years, the record label became famous for developing punk rock artists, including AFI.
 The label has also worked with bands such as The Damned and T.S.O.L.
 In 2013, Nitro Records was acquired by Bicycle Records, and Holland no longer operated the company after that point.

 Holland also has a number of interesting hobbies.
 As a licensed pilot, Dexter regularly goes on daring flights, including a 10-day solo flight around the entire planet.
 He is also a registered flight instructor.
 Other hobbies include surfing and stamp collecting.
 Dexter is particularly passionate about stamps from the Isle of Man.

 Return to University